Ares-Developers/Ares-docs/bugfixes/type1/temporalwarheadsandpotentialoccupationtargets.rst

-If a player ordered infantry to occupy a neutral structure, and the building was erased with a :tag:`Temporal` warhead before the potential occupiers could arrive, an Internal Error would occur. :game:`Ares` fixes this behavior so that erasing the structure will no longer trigger an error.
+If a player ordered infantry to occupy a neutral structure, and the building was erased with a :tag:`Temporal` warhead before the potential occupiers could arrive, an Internal Error would occur. :game:`Ares` fixes this behavior so that erasing the structure will no longer trigger a crash.

 .. versionadded:: 0.2